-Having collected large quantity of paper, it is time to sort out your collection as per type of paper.
+Having collected a large quantity of paper, it is time to sort out your collection as per the type of paper.

-You’ll require a large space like basement or garage for storage of sorted paper.
+You’ll need a large space like a basement or garage for storing your sorted paper.

-Naturally, you would look for varieties of paper that fetches you the maximum price.
+Naturally, you would look for varieties of paper that fetch you the maximum price.